Mary of the Divine Heart: Religious life

 Mary of the Divine Heart spent only five years in Münster because she was called by obedience to a special mission.
-In 1894, at the age of 31, she was sent to Portugal, where she was initially sent as assistant to the mother superior of the convent in Lisbon.
-From February to May 1894, Sister Mary remained in the Portuguese capital but was then appointed to the office of the Mother Superior of the convent in Porto.
+In 1894, at the age of 31, she was sent to Portugal, where she was initially sent as assistant to the Mother superior of the convent in Lisbon.
+From February to May 1894, Sister Mary remained in the Portuguese capital but was then appointed to the office of the mother superior of the convent in Porto.
 The house sheltered over 100 girls, most of whom came from poor families and were living on the streets.
 Around this time, she began to develop symptoms of myelitis.

 Consecration of the world to the Sacred Heart of Jesus

 Painting representing the vision received by Blessed Mary of the Divine Heart.
 Jesus had revealed to her, "By the brightness of this light, peoples and nations will be illumined, and they will be warmed by its ardour".

-In Porto, Sister Mary reported several messages from Jesus Christ in which she was asked to contact the pope to request the consecration of the world to the Sacred Heart of Jesus.
+In Porto, Mary of the Divine Heart reported several messages from Jesus Christ in which she was asked to contact the Pope to request the consecration of the world to the Sacred Heart of Jesus.

 On 10 June 1898, her confessor at the Good Shepherd monastery wrote to Pope Leo XIII to state that Mary of the Divine Heart had received a message from Christ requesting the Pope to consecrate the entire world to the Sacred Heart.
 The Pope initially did not believe her and took no action.
 However, on 6 January 1899, she wrote another letter asking that in addition to the consecration, the first Fridays of the month be observed in honour of the Sacred Heart.
 In the letter, she also referred to the recent illness of the Pope and stated that Christ had assured her that Pope Leo XIII would live until he had performed the consecration to the Sacred Heart.
 The theologian Laurent Volken states that this had an emotional impact on Leo XIII, despite the theological issues concerning the consecration of non-Christians.

 Pope Leo XIII commissioned an inquiry on the basis of her revelation and Church tradition.
 In his 1899 encyclical letter Annum sacrum, he decreed that the consecration of the entire human race to the Sacred Heart of Jesus should take place on 11 June 1899.
 In the encyclical, he referred to the illness about which Vischering had written:

 "There is one further reason that urges us to realize our design: We do not want it to pass by unnoticed.
 It is personal in nature but just as important: God the author of all Good has saved us by healing us recently from a dangerous disease."

 Pope Leo XIII also composed the Prayer of Consecration to the Sacred Heart and included it in the encyclical.
 Pope Pius X later decreed for the consecration of the human race, performed by Pope Leo XIII, to be renewed each year.